 Quick & Simple Margarita Making Party | Host a Mexican-inspired margarita making party to celebrate Cinco de Mayo… or just for summer fun!

-So I know this is very last minute, with Cinco de Mayo being today, but I thought it would be fun to show you how to set up a quick & simple margarita making party!
+Today I thought it would be fun to show you how to set up a quick & simple margarita making party!
 Even beyond this festive day of the year known for its celebration of Mexican-American culture and cuisine, margaritas are a perfect summer drink.
+You can get my favorite Classic Margarita Recipe here!

 They are my absolute favorite- I’ve always been a citrus fan, and they are such a fun and tasty cocktail with all of the contrasting flavors of sweet, salty, and sour.